-EIM - Extra-intestinal manifestations
+EIM - Extraintestinal manifestations

 PSC – Primary Sclerosing Cholangitis

-Funding Source: The research reported here was supported in part by the American College of Gastroenterology Junior Faculty Development Award (Hou) and with resources at the VA HSR&D Center for Innovations in Quality, Effectiveness and Safety (#CIN 13-413), at the Michael E. DeBakey VA Medical Center, Houston, TX (Hou),
+Funding Source: The research reported here was supported in part by the American College of Gastroenterology Junior Faculty Development Award (Hou) and with resources at the VA HSR&D Center for Innovations in Quality, Effectiveness and Safety (#CIN 13-413), at the Michael E. DeBakey VA Medical Center, Houston, TX (Hou).

-Disclosures:

-The Authors have no disclosures relevant to this manuscript.

-Writing assistance: No writing assistance was used in the preparation of this manuscript
+Writing assistance: No writing assistance was used in the preparation of this manuscript.

-Specific author contributions:

-J. Hou- contributed in design, content, analyses, and primary authorship of manuscript.
-He has approved of the final draft submitted.

-J. Turkeltaub- contributed in data extraction, analyses, and editorial input in the manuscript.
-He has approved of the final draft submitted.

-T. McCarty- contributed in data extraction, analyses, and editorial input in the manuscript.
-He has approved of the final draft submitted.

-H. El-Serag- contributed in study design, data interpretation, and editorial input in the manuscript.
-He has approved of the final draft submitted.

 The views expressed in this article are those of the author(s) and do not necessarily represent the views of the Department of Veterans Affairs.